aXu-AP/archipelago-double-dash/README.md

 Currently there is no in-game notification system and the game generally doesn't have any visual indication of what's unlocked.
 You can refer to the client to see what's unlocked (there's a nifty `/unlocked` command which tells you what do you have).

+## What game modes are available?

+Grand Prix and Time Trial.
+2 players on one kart should work, but is untested (you may want to enable 2 player time trials cheat code to be able to get all the checks).
+3-4 players is unsupported.

 ## Setup

 See [setup guide](worlds/mario_kart_double_dash/docs/setup_en.md) for a throughout explanation and troubleshooting.